qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Currently a Wasm binary cannot directly import another function of another Wasm binary, without using JS glue code.
 This will be solved by component model.
 A current workaround is to put function reference in table and use indirect call.

+### Type system of GC objects

+The types of GC objects are **structural type** (duck typing), instead of nominal typing.
+A struct type is defined by its field types.

+Java (and C#, C, Rust, etc.) use nominal typing.
+Even if two classes have exactly same fields, the two classes are still different.
+Typescript and Golang interfaces use structural typing: as long as the data have these fields/methods, it satisfy the type.

+In Wasm struct there is no field name.
+The fields are referred to using indexes.

+Wasm doesn't need to import or export the types, thanks to structural typing.

+But what if a type references it self?
+For example, a tree node's field's type will also be the tree node's type.
+If that struct type is defined by its field types, then that type expression will be infinitely long.
+So Wasm adds [recursive type annotation](https://webassembly.github.io/spec/core/syntax/types.html#recursive-types).
+To compare whether two recursive types are the same, Wasm defines [rolling and unrolling](https://webassembly.github.io/spec/core/valid/conventions.html#aux-unroll-deftype).

+Wasm also allows prefix subtyping, which can express OOP inheritance.